dblock/code.dblock.org/_posts/2011/2011-02-13-rails-opinionated-directory-structure.markdown

 comments: true
 dblog_post_id: 171
 ---
 One thing that has been irritating me is the default Rails _app/models_ directory.
-It doesn’t support subdirectories, so models that deal with the database and classes that deal with overriding methods in core classes are often put in the same _app/models_ directory.
-Putting apples next to potatoes doesn’t make our kitchen well-organized.
+It doesn't support subdirectories, so models that deal with the database and classes that deal with overriding methods in core classes are often put in the same _app/models_ directory.
+Putting apples next to potatoes doesn't make our kitchen well-organized.

 This can be easily fixed by telling Rails to load all sub-directories under models, in _config/application.rb_.